ITF Seafarers' Trust: Seafarers' Emergency Fund (SEF)

 The Seafarers Emergency Fund (SEF) has been set up by both The TK Foundation and the ITF Seafarers' Trust, administered by ISWAN.
-The Fund provides immediate, essential aid to seafarers and families of seafarers, who are directly involved in sudden and unforeseen crises.
+The Fund provides aid to seafarers and families of seafarers, who are directly involved in sudden and unforeseen crises.
 This Fund is available to seafarer welfare organizations and other welfare organizations to provide the means to purchase goods and/or services for seafarers and/or the spouse or children of seafarers to relieve the need(s) brought on in relation with a sudden and unforeseen crisis.
-The minimum grant available is $250.00 USD whilst the maximum grant available is $5,000 USD.